Great Smoky Mountains Parkway: Route description

-The parkway continues north for several more miles through a less-developed area, before reaching an intersection with SR 139.
-A few miles later, the parkway reaches its northern terminus at exit 407, a diverging diamond interchange with I-40 in the community of Kodak.
-The route continues to the north as a county-maintained surface street, and SR 66 splits off onto an unsigned concurrency with I-40 to the east.
+Leaving downtown, the parkway continues north for several more miles as a six-lane divided highway through a less-developed area, following the east bank of the Little Pigeon River.
+The parkway begins a concurrency with SR 338 in the Catlettsburg community a short distance beyond.
+A few miles later, this route splits off to the west, and the parkway crosses the French Broad River a short distance later.
+Crossing several ridges, the parkway intersects with SR 139 before reaching its northern terminus a few miles later at exit 407, a diverging diamond interchange with I-40 in the community of Kodak.
+Due to its status as the primary means of access to the national park and related attractions, this interchange is one of the busiest Interstate interchanges in the state that is not with another Interstate Highway.
+The route continues to the north as a county-maintained surface street that eventually connects to US 25W/70, and SR 66 splits off onto an unsigned concurrency with I-40 to the east.

 Christmas displays

-Within the towns, the road is decorated with Christmas lights all winter.
-As a six-lane divided highway through Pigeon Forge, very tall multi-fixture street lights in the median are decorated with white LED snowflakes that fall down the poles.
-In Gatlinburg, white LED deciduous trees sprout from the lampposts, in addition to other displays, such as the large one that stretches across the road at the town's northern entrance.
-In Sevierville, the traditional and much brighter snowflake light sculptures are still in use.
+Within the cities, the parkway is decorated with Christmas lights during the winter season.
+In Pigeon Forge, the high-mast street lights in the median are decorated with white LED snowflakes that fall down the poles.
+This section of the parkway is included in a driving tour that is part of a series of events called Winterfest, which was established in 1989 to attract more tourists during the holiday season.
+In Gatlinburg, white LED deciduous trees sprout from the lampposts, in addition to other displays, such as a large one that stretches across the road at the town's northern entrance.
+In Sevierville, the traditional and much brighter snowflake light sculptures are used.